-The second level outlines the advanced knowledge, skills and attitudes required of pain medicine specialists who work in teams providing an SCS service.
-These competencies reflect those of the SCS module which is an option at Advanced level of Pain Medicine training of the Royal College of Anaesthetists CCT Curriculum, which sets out competencies for trainees who elect to take a deeper interest in this area of pain medicine practice.
+• The second level outlines the advanced knowledge, skills and attitudes required of Pain Medicine specialists who work in teams providing an SCS service.
+These competencies reflect those of the SCS module which is an option at Advanced level of Pain Medicine training of the Royal College of Anaesthetists' CCT in Anaesthetics curriculum, which sets out competencies for trainees who elect to take a deeper interest in this area of Pain Medicine practice (see section B and Appendix B, below).

 SCS is a multidisciplinary undertaking that requires both surgical and non-surgical skills.
-Pain medicine specialists will need a range of surgical skills depending on how members of the team in which they are working organise the assessment, implantation and post-operative surveillance of therapy.
+Pain Medicine specialists will need a range of surgical skills depending on how members of the team in which they are working organise the assessment, implantation and post-operative surveillance of therapy.
 This creates a particular problem for anaesthetists in obtaining appropriate training because a basic standard of surgical expertise is mandatory for SCS to be carried out safely and for complications to be managed.
 More advanced skills are required if the pain physician performs the definitive implant procedure.
 Any physician involved in implanting SCS must have skills in patient selection, implantation, follow up and detection/ management of complications e.g. infection and neural compromise.